 Sculptural rock forms on poles are actually therapeutic tools for building upper body strength.

 Amid the gardens, there is also a ramp for teaching patients how to use a wheelchair.

 In warmer months, the hospital puts recumbent bikes on the waterfront harbor walk.
 Rails along the walk were specially designed so people in wheelchairs can use them to pull themselves up.

-Our tour then moved over to MGH’s Yawkey Outpatient Center, a 1,000-bed hospital for cancer treatment in downtown Boston spread through a maze of co-joined buildings.
+Our tour then moved over to MGH’s Yawkey Outpatient Center, where cancer and other patients are treated in downtown Boston in a maze of co-joined buildings.
 Here was a therapeutic landscape that feels like the opposite of the one at Spaulding: a small but impactful place of respite and restoration.